 In this Division —

-“authorised representative” means a person who holds an authority in force under this Division;
+authorised representative means a person who holds an authority in force under this Division;

-“relevant employee”, when used in connection with the exercise of a power by an authorised representative of an organisation, means an employee who is a member of the organisation or who is eligible to become a member of the organisation.
+relevant employee, when used in connection with the exercise of a power by an authorised representative of an organisation, means an employee who is a member of the organisation or who is eligible to become a member of the organisation.

 [Section 49G inserted by No. 20 of 2002 s.
 146(1).]